Pygmy Corydoras is a representative of the Callichthyidae family and the smallest of the bottom catfish that live in Aquariums.

 The main color is olive with a gray tint.
 From the eyes to the base of the tail passes a black stripe, which ends in a spot of irregular shape.

 Females are larger and fuller than males, with a rounded upper fin.
-In males, he is pointed.
+In males, it is pointed.

 Size of Pygmy Corydoras: